Mary Wiseman (actress): Career

 Wiseman's stage roles have included Nitzan Halperin's Sow and Weep (2008, Boston University College of Fine Arts in New York), Ariel Carson's I Wanted it to Have a How & I Wanted it to Have a Verb (2011, Dixon Place), and Betsy/Lindsay in Clybourne Park (2013, Chautauqua Theater Company).

 Wiseman has performed in productions and workshops of new plays in Playwrights’ theatres like PS 122, The Public, Soho Rep, and New York Theatre Workshop.

 Wiseman appeared in the television series Longmire as Meg Joyce, a nurse and love interest for the character Archie "The Ferg" Ferguson.

 In 2022, Wiseman's portrayal of the character Carlo from the Off-Broadway play At The Wedding garnered her a Lucille Lortel Award nomination in the category of Outstanding Lead Performer in a Play.

-In February 2023, it was announced that Mary was cast in an upcoming Shondaland series The Residence as the White House executive chef Marvella.
+In February 2023, it was announced that Wiseman was cast in an upcoming Shondaland series The Residence as White House executive chef Marvella.

-It was announced at the 2024 San Diego Comic-Con that Wiseman will reprise the role of Sylvia Tilly in the upcoming Star Trek: Starfleet Academy series.
+It was announced at the 2024 San Diego Comic-Con that Wiseman will reprise the role of Sylvia Tilly in Star Trek: Starfleet Academy.